das2000sidd/challenge/README.md

     - Which checks would you perform on such a dataset?
     - You wish to include this dataset in a meta-analysis.
 Which additional information should you ask for in your next email to your colleague?
     - In this dataset, you observe  &#955;=1.25.
 The analyst has adjusted for age, age-squared, sex, and fasting status.
 What would you suggest they do?
+    Following are the checks than can be performed:

+Following are the checks to perform:

+1. The p values for the individual SNP have been adjusted for multiple testing correction or not
+2. SNPs with MAF less than 0.05 have been removed or not
+3. Individuals with genotyping type less than 95% for all the SNPs on the array have been excluded
+4. The genomic inflation factor which should be around 1 suggesting the statistics reported for the SNPs will not be inflated.

+Based on that genomic inflation factor value, I would advice them to divide the chi square test statistic for each variant by that value which would make it less likely to observe extreme p values.

 8. You are a co-author on a manuscript.
 You receive a draft, in which the main author has used the traditional &#945;=5e-8 as the significance threshold.
 The paper describes an analysis of 10 related blood phenotypes (platelet count, platelet volume, immature platelet fraction ...) using the fixed markers of the Infinium ImmunoArray on 897 individuals.
 What do you think about the chosen threshold, and what would you suggest to the first author?
 What would be your comments on the design of the study?